 States, in general, may not tax the income of tribes or income of an enrolled member that is derived from Indian country sources.
 States, however, may tax the income of enrolled members from sources outside of Indian country or the income of other Indians.
 States also may tax the reservation income of nonenrolled members.
 Although tribal governments generally do not do so, they have the authority to impose income taxes on reservation income of tribal members.
-Tribal governments may also, in some limited circumstances, be able to tax reservation source income of nonembers.
+Tribal governments may also, in some limited circumstances, be able to tax reservation source income of nonmembers.
 These income tax rules are listed in Table 1 and its notes.
-References in the table to "Indian country" refer to the tribe's reservation, allotments, and dependent community; in other words, it is specific to the applicable tribe, not all of Indian country refer to the place of their residency.
+References in the table to "Indian country" refer to the tribe's reservation, allotments, and dependent community; in other words, it is specific to the applicable tribe, not all of Indian country.
+References in Table 1 to individuals who are "in" or "outside" of Indian country refer to the place of their residency.

-able 1
+Table 1

 Authority to Impose Income Taxes

-Governmental Unit Imposing
+Governmental Unit Imposing Tax

-Subject of tax Federal State Tribal
+Subject of tax Federal State Tribal 5

 Tribe

-Indian country source income Waived No N.A.
+Indian country source income Waived 6 No N.A.

-Non-Indian country income Waived Yes N.A.
+Non-Indian country income Waived 7 Yes 8 N.A.

-Passive income Waived No N.A.
+Passive income Waived 9 No N.A.

-Tribal member in Indian country
+Tribal member 10 in Indian country

-Indian country source income Yes No Yes
+Indian country source income Yes No 11 Yes

-Non-Indian country income Yes Yes Probably yes
+Non-Indian country income Yes Yes 12 Probably yes 13

-Passive income Yes No Probably yes
+Passive income Yes No^{14} Probably yes 15

 Tribal member outside Indian country

-Indian country source income Yes Yes Probably yes
+Indian country source income Yes Yes 16 Probably yes 17

-Non-Indian country income Yes Yes Probably yes
+Non-Indian country income Yes Yes Probably yes 18

-Passive income Yes Yes Probably yes
+Passive income Yes Yes Probably yes 19

 Nonmember Indian in Indian country

-Indian country source income Yes Probably yes Unclear
+Indian country source income Yes Probably yes 20 Unclear 21

-Non-Indian country income Yes Yes No
+Non-Indian country income Yes Yes No^{22}

-Passive income Yes Yes No
+Passive income Yes Yes No^{23}

 Nonmember Indian outside Indian country

-Indian country source income Yes Yes No
+Indian country source income Yes Yes 24 No^{25}

 Non-Indian country income Yes Yes No

 Passive income Yes Yes No

 Non-Indian in Indian country

-Indian country source income Yes Yes Unclear
+Indian country source income Yes Yes Unclear 26

-Non-Indian country income Yes Yes No
+Non-Indian country income Yes Yes No^{27}

-Passive income Yes Yes No
+Passive income Yes Yes No^{28}

 Non-Indian outside Indian country

-Indian country source income Yes Yes No
+Indian country source income Yes Yes No^{29}

 Non-Indian country income Yes Yes No

 Passive income Yes Yes No